Ericzklm/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

 2. Stand facing the restaurant receptionist.
 3. Start the program in the game.

+This program has 2 modes: With and without a battle AI.

+**With Battle AI (new to v0.59.5):**

+In this mode, the program will choose the move with the best type effectiveness against the opponents.
+In the event of a tie, they will chosen in this priority order:

+- Top
+- Left
+- Right
+- Bottom

+**Without Battle AI:**

-The program will spam 3 moves in the following priority:
+In this mode, the program will spam 3 moves in the following priority:

 - Top
 - Left